znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 </dependency>
 ```

-Now you can import the utility to create the stub server.
+Now you can import the utilty to create the stub server.
 Below code snippets are in Kotlin.
 However the overall concept is the same across all JVM languages such as Clojure, Scala or plain Java.

 ```kotlin
 import io.specmatic.stub.createStub